Xs-bot1627/X/README.md

       <h3 style="margin: 0 0 8px;">Replit</h3>
       <p style="margin: 0;">
         Replit is an online coding environment that lets you write, run, and test code directly from your browser without any setup.
-        Simply sign up for a free account, create a new project (called a “Repl”), and start coding in languages like JavaScript, Python, C++, and many more.
+        Simply sign up for a free account, create a new project (called a "Repl"), and start coding in languages like JavaScript, Python, C++, and many more.
-        It’s perfect for quick prototyping, learning programming, or collaborating with others in real-time.
+        It's perfect for quick prototyping, learning programming, or collaborating with others in real-time.
         You can also host simple web apps and share your projects with a public URL instantly.
       </p>
     </div>